Slideshow

 News

 Jul.
-2023: After defending her PhD thesis "Probing Electrical Connectivity in Organic Photovoltaic Materials", Pravini will start a postdoc with Ying Diao at the University of Illinois at Urbana-Champaign.
+2023: After defending her PhD thesis "Probing Electrical Connectivity in Organic Photovoltaic Materials", Pravini will start as a postdoc with Ying Diao at the University of Illinois at Urbana-Champaign.
 Congratulations Pravini!

 Kevin Starts his New Job at Cornell